 Figure 9-625d– Short SSID List field format

-The Short SSID Count field is 1 octet in length and indicates the number of Short SSIDs indicated in the Short SSIDs field.
+The Short SSID Count field indicates the number of short SSIDs indicated in the Short SSIDs field.

 The Short SSIDs field contains one more Short SSID subfields, each calculated as given in 9.4.2.170.3 (Calculating the Short-SSID).
-The Short SSIDs field indicates a (partial or complete) list of the Short SSIDs of Nontransmitted BSSIDs in the Multiple BSSID set.
+The Short SSIDs field indicates a (partial or complete) list of the short SSIDs of nontransmitted BSSIDs in the multiple BSSID set.